Understanding Health Fragility and Stability Margins

 - rapid swings in autonomic symptoms

-Fragility points show where stability fails first.
+Fragility points can show where stability changes first.

 3. Map the systems most affected